Ratan Lal Brahmachary: Books

 His academic book My Tryst With Big Cats is quite popular among tiger studies scholars.

-Summary of his last work on tiger phenomenon was published in a book named The Neurobiology of Chemical Communication.
-This book edited by Carl Mucignat Caretta on 2014.
+A summary of his last work on tiger phenomenon was published in a book named The Neurobiology of Chemical Communication.
+This book edited by Carl Mucignat Caretta in 2014.

 Award

 For his contributions to science popularisation, he received the coveted state prize of West Bengal Rabindra Puraskar.
 He also got D.Sc. degree from the University of Calcutta in 2008.